powdr-labs/powdr/analysis/README.md

 }
 ```

-It only contains constraints, external instructions and functions with no body.
+It only contains constraints, links and operations.
 The result of running airgen is very similar, but contains specific instances of the different machines.
-External instructions have been turned into links to other instances.

 ```
 // Object main